gohugoio/hugo/content/en/hosting-and-deployment/hosting-on-github/index.md

   pages: write
   id-token: write

-# Allow one concurrent deployment
+# Allow only one concurrent deployment, skipping runs queued between the run in-progress and latest queued.
+# However, do NOT cancel in-progress runs as we want to allow these production deployments to complete.
 concurrency:
   group: "pages"
-  cancel-in-progress: true
+  cancel-in-progress: false

 # Default to bash
 defaults: